-Second, we find that the favourable forecast performance from the proposed approach is not specific for certain time periods but it holds throughout the evaluation period.
+Second, the favorable forecast performance from the proposed approach is not specific for certain time periods but it holds throughout the evaluation period.
 Large time variation is found in the relative performance of the various individual models and alternative model combinations.
-For instance, in line with Baumeister and Kilian (2012), it is seen that the VAR model performs well up until 2010, but then does relatively poorly over the subsequent period, thereby corroborating recent results in Baumeister et al. (2020).
+For instance, in line with Baumeister and Kilian (2012), it is seen that the VAR model performs well up until 2010, but then does relatively poorly over the subsequent period, thereby corroborating recent results in Baumeister, Korobilis, and Lee (2020).

-Third, an important feature of the approach is that it allows for time-varying individual model weights that sequentially adapt according to the recent relative forecast performance of each model within the model combination set.
+Third, the approach allows for time-varying individual model weights that sequentially adapt according to the recent relative forecast performance of each model within the model combination set.
 At all forecast horizons, we document a considerable time variation in the weights attached to each model, also reflecting the large time-variation in the individual models forecasting performance.
-One key feature is that the weights are not restricted to be a convex combination in the unit interval - like most of the combination methods that are currently used within the econometrics literature - but are instead specified as a general linear combination and are thereby permitted to evolve along the real line.
+One key feature is that the weights are not restricted to be a convex combination in the unit interval-like most of the combination methods that are currently used within the econometrics literature-but are instead specified as a general linear combination and are thereby permitted to evolve along the real line.
 This has two advantages.
 First, allowing for both positive and negative weights means that it's possible to hedge against any potential forecast risk in recent periods.
 Second, a declining weight on one model does not necessarily imply an increasing weight on another model.
 Instead, model weights are permitted to change in accordance to the forecasts of the individual models.
 Such features are clearly desirable to a wide range of practitioners.
 For instance, just as a financial portfolio manager hedges against risk by assigning a negative weight to an asset, the proposed approach is able to automatically assign a negative weight to mitigate the impact of forecast risk, such as forecast bias.
-Such natural behaviour is not possible under combination models in which the model weights are restricted to be convex combinations, e.g. BMA or equal weighting methods.
+Such natural behavior is not possible under combination models in which the model weights are restricted to be convex combinations, for example, equal weights or BMA.

-Fourth, another important feature of the approach is that it has a built-in time-varying intercept that is absent from simpler combination methods such as BMA.
+Fourth, BPS has a built-in time-varying intercept that is absent from simpler combination methods such as BMA.
 It is well known within the econometrics literature on forecast combinations that BMA assumes that the true model is included in the model set.
-By allowing for an intercept component that can adapt during episodes of low frequency signals from a set of forecasting models, our combination approach is able to better mitigate effects of model set misspecification, i.e., model set incompleteness.
+By allowing for an intercept component that can adapt during episodes of low frequency signals from a set of forecasting models, our combination approach is able to better mitigate effects of model set misspecifciaton, that is, model set incompleteness.
 We show that this has been particularly important since 2010, as the intercept term for all forecast horizons gradually starts to increase before abruptly dropping during the oil price collapse of 2014.